useNature.com ... for your Health ...

 Peaceful alpha - background music often adds to the atmosphere.

-Time for planning, executing, sharing and discussing the work is included in the session.
+Time for planning, executing, sharing and discussing the work is included.

 The act of creating art has intrinsic benefits.